 6. The principal will review the Bluewater District School Board General Guidelines for Creating Safe and Healthy Schools for Students Living With Diabetes with staff and the school council on an annual basis.
 (SEE Guidelines in “ Provisions for Medical and Physical Assistance Manual”)

 7. Parents should provide schools with information on how to reach them on short notice to advise or assist staff regarding emergency arrangements including transportation to hospital.
 Current and accurate telephone numbers for parents/guardians and designated emergency contacts must be on file in the office.
-Note: In the event of an emergency, an ambulance will be called even if parents cannot be
+Note: In the event of an emergency, an ambulance will be called even if parents cannot be reached.

 8. Parents/guardians will authorize the release of relevant information to those who may be involved in the care of the student by completing and signing the Medical Problems (Critical) Request for Assistance and Medical Emergency Written Plan AF 6805.
 Please use the yellow binder, “Provisions for Medical and/or Physical Assistance” as a reference.